Building Diagrams

 Interactive and Playable Diagrams

 On Dragon1, you can also create interactive diagrams.
 These are diagrams that react to user input upon viewing them.
 For instance, an application architecture landscape on which you can click through to details of an application in another diagram.
-Or on mouse over you see a popup with extra remarks.
+Or on mouse over, you see a popup with extra remarks.

 Automatic Tracking and Tracing

 Dragon1 provides you with automatic tracking and tracing.
 This means that with a mouseover on an item, all the unrelated items to that item will be dimmed or hidden.
-This of course is configurable.
+This, of course, is configurable.

 Another feature is the shortest path.
 If you select an item in a model on a diagram and then select another item, Dragon1 will show if these items are related and show the shortest path.